-Having recently prepared a new car for towing, I wanted an opportunity for a short tow and a few days in the caravan.
-I decided on the 70 mile drive from home down the M20 to the Caravan Club’s Blackhorse Farm near Folkestone.
+I’d recently prepared a new car for towing, so I wanted an opportunity for a short tow and a few days in the caravan.
+I decided on the 70-mile drive from home down the M20 to the Caravan Club’s Blackhorse Farm near Folkestone.
 Being close to the Tunnel and also to Dover, the site is very popular with caravanners looking for a night’s stop before or after crossing to France.

-But for a longer stay it’s a delightfully quiet site with easy access from motorways and main roads.
+But for a longer stay, it’s a delightfully quiet site with easy access from motorways and main roads.
 It’s also well placed for visiting Dover Castle and Canterbury.
-There’s no black horse to be seen on the site, but what you will see are rabbits.
+There’s no black horse to be seen on the site, but what there are in abundance are rabbits.

 Long before Henry II started building a stone castle, the hill had been used as an Iron Age hill fort.
 Later the Romans built a lighthouse, the remains of which are still standing.
 It was to the Pharos and the Saxon church that I first went.

 Later I walked around the ramparts before dropping down to enter the courtyard.
 It’s a strenuous climb to the top of the keep but fortunately, there are several floors to visit so it makes a break in the stair climbing.

 Once on the roof of the keep, the views across the countryside and the Straits of Dover are superb.

 There is much to see at the Castle but I wanted to move on to my next venue, so I left the wartime tunnels and the World War II control rooms for another time.
 After so much walking and climbing I was glad to get back into the car and drive the 15 miles to the ruins of Richborough Roman Fort.
 First thing on arrival was to get out an easy chair, then have some lunch and a beer before more walking.
 Although these remains now stand in the middle of a field, when the Romans built it, it was one of a series of Shore forts which all stood close to the shoreline.